arrangabriel/neovim-config/README.md

 # Neovim config

 This is my personal configuration for a nice Neovim experience.
-Includes a file browser, lsp-setup, fuzzy finder, visual flair and more.

 ## Dependencies

-- Neovim version>0.9
+- Neovim version >=0.9
 - A patched [nerd font](https://www.nerdfonts.com/font-downloads)

 ## Setup